iocafe/iocafe-doc/source/api-reference/technical/191206-streaming-data-trough-iocom.rst

     If "cmd" is IOSTREAM_IDLE:
         If state is IOSTREAM_RUNNING, do nothing.
 We are waiting for IO device to finish.
-        Otherwise if controller wants to start the transfer, set "select" to ? (app spefific), "tail" = 0 and "cmd" = IOSTREAM_RUNNING
+        Otherwise if controller wants to start the transfer, set "select" to ? (app specific), "tail" = 0 and "cmd" = IOSTREAM_RUNNING

     if "cmd" is IOSTREAM_RUNNING:
         if "state" is IOC_STREAM_RUNNING or IOSTREAM_COMPLETED: Read all available data and move "tail".
-        If "state" is IOSTREAM_COMPLETED, the transfer has succesfully finished.
+        If "state" is IOSTREAM_COMPLETED, the transfer has successfully finished.
 Set "cmd" = IOSTREAM_IDLE.
         If controller wants to interrupt the transfer, set "cmd" = IOSTREAM_IDLE.

 IO device: